convox/praxis/docs/getting-started-local.md

 However, the Convox Graphical User Interface (GUI) makes it even easier manage your production Racks and Apps and share them with your development team.

-Check out the [getting-started-aws.md](Getting Started for Production) guide to walk through creating a Convox account and setting up a an AWS-based production environment for an app.
+Check out the [Getting Started for Production Deploys](getting-started-aws.md) guide to walk through creating a Convox account and setting up a an AWS-based production environment for an app.